jgomer2001/testing/README.md

 * [SCIM stable client library binary](http://ox.gluu.org/maven/gluu/scim/client/SCIM-Client/3.1.2.Final/)

-## How to run tests
+### How to run tests

 * Ensure you have a [working installation](https://gluu.org/docs/oxd/install/) of Gluu Server

-* Enable and then protect your SCIM API using test mode or UMA (see [API protection](https://www.gluu.org/docs/ce/user-management/scim2/#api-protection)
+* Enable and then protect your SCIM API using test mode or UMA (see [API protection](https://www.gluu.org/docs/ce/user-management/scim2/#api-protection))

-* Edit file `profiles/default/config-scim-test.properties` or create a profile directory with your own copy of `config-scim-test.properties`.
+* Edit `profiles/default/config-scim-test.properties` or create a profile directory with your own copy of `config-scim-test.properties`.

   Supply suitable values for properties file.
 Use [this](https://www.gluu.org/docs/ce/user-management/scim2/#testing-with-the-scim-client-uma) as a guide if you are using UMA protection.